 Getting Mortgage Preapproval

-While getting prequalified for a loan involves consumers submitting their financial information and receiving an estimate of what the lender could potentially offer, preapproval means the lender has conducted a full review of the consumer’s income and credit history and approved a specific loan amount for, typically, 60 to 90 days.
+Once you’ve chosen your mortgage provider, it’s time to consider getting preapproval.
+While being prequalified for a loan involves consumers submitting their financial information and receiving an estimate of what the lender could potentially offer, preapproval means the lender has conducted a full review of the consumer’s income and credit history and approved a specific loan amount for, typically, 60 to 90 days.
 This approval usually comes in the form of a letter.

 Homebuyers can benefit from getting preapproved for a mortgage in many ways.
-Not only does it offer them the opportunity to discuss loan options with the lender, but it also helps them understand their budget and the maximum amount they could borrow.
+Not only does it offer them the opportunity to discuss loan options in detail with the lender, but it also helps them understand the maximum amount they could borrow.

-In some cases, a preapproval letter also indicates serious intention to purchase a property.
+In some cases, sharing a preapproval letter with a home seller indicates serious intention to purchase a property.
 This can prove particularly helpful in competitive markets and bidding wars.
-Sellers will often go with a preapproved buyer over a prequalified buyer, since the loan will need to be approved for the final purchase regardless.
+Sellers will often go with a preapproved buyer over a prequalified buyer, since it may help the parties get to a closing more quickly.

 The Takeaway

 How to shop for a mortgage?
-First, figure out how much you can comfortably afford, and then choose a loan type, research interest rates, and compare what lenders offer.
+First, figure out how much you can comfortably afford, research loan types and interest rates, then compare what lenders offer.
 Finding the right loan is as important as choosing the right home.

-SoFi makes shopping for a mortgage loan easy.
-Get your rate in just two minutes.
+SoFi makes shopping for a mortgage loan easy and you can get your rate in just minutes.

 SoFi Loan Products